ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/worker-nodes/README.md

 1. Understand the Day-1 vs Day-2 distinction
 2. Learn the kubelet’s role and failure modes
-3. Study node drain and replacement workflows
+3. Study drain, replacement, and recovery patterns
-4. Reference the cluster context when needed
+4. Treat workers as disposable execution capacity

-Worker nodes are where Kubernetes becomes operationally real.
+Worker nodes are where Kubernetes becomes **operationally real**.

 ---